Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Method

-In order to make this statement more rigorous in math, we consider the approximated covariance matrices $P_{y,k|k-1}, S_{k|k-1}$, and $P_{xy,k|k-1}$ as noisy versions of $P_{y,k}, S_k$, and $P_{xy,k}$.
-Specifically, we assume that $P_{xy,k|k-1}$ is a random matrix, $P_{y,k|k-1}$ is a random positive semidefinite matrix, and $S_{k|k-1}$ is a random positive definite matrix.
-Note that we mark all the random covariance matrices in red in this section for clarity.
-Additionally, we assume that the ``noises" that arise in the approximations are unbiased, so these random matrices should satisfy:
+To formalize the preceding discussion, we interpret the approximated covariance matrices $P_{z,k|k-1}$, $S_{k|k-1}$, and $P_{xz,k|k-1}$ produced by a nonlinear KF as (random) estimators of the actual quantities $P_{z,k}$, $S_k$, and $P_{xz,k}$.
+More precisely, we regard $P_{xz,k|k-1}$ as a random matrix, $P_{z,k|k-1}$ as a random positive semidefinite matrix, and $S_{k|k-1}$ as a random positive definite matrix.
+As noted above, these approximated covariance matrices are marked in red to distinguish them from the corresponding actual covariances.
+Additionally, we assume that these approximated covariance matrices are unbiased estimators and satisfy

+These additional definitions and assumptions are introduced to facilitate consideration of the ``average'' case and provide a more mathematically rigorous definition of the overconfidence caused by (\ref{oldkf}).
+Specifically, (\ref{expcondition}) should be understood as follows.
+If a systematic, nonzero-mean bias in these approximations were known a priori, it would be natural to modify the filter so as to subtract this bias, and to analyze only the residual approximation error.
+Thus, it is reasonable to model the remaining covariance errors as zero-mean random matrices.
+Note that this viewpoint is conceptually analogous to the standard treatment of deterministic biases in augmented-state or separate-bias Kalman filters, where unknown biases are initialized as zero-mean random variables.
+Namely, any known mean component is absorbed into the system model, and only the zero-mean uncertainty is left for the filter to estimate.

-These additional definitions and assumptions are made so that we can consider the ``average'' case and give a more mathematically rigorous definition of the overconfidence caused by (\ref{oldkf}).
-Namely, we have the following theorem. \begin{thm} Suppose that $P_{xy,k|k-1}$ and $S_{k|k-1}$ are random matrices that satisfy (\ref{expcondition}). $S_{k|k-1}$ is symmetric and positive definite.
-Then, $P_{k|k,est}$ calculated from (\ref{oldkf}) satisfies:
+With (\ref{expcondition}), we have the following theorem about the overconfidence of nonlinear Kalman filters. \begin{thm} Suppose that $P_{xz,k|k-1}$ and $S_{k|k-1}$ are random matrices that satisfy (\ref{expcondition}). $S_{k|k-1}$ is symmetric and positive definite.
+Further assume that